cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

 # How does the Simple Auction (auction.glow) contract work?

-Imagine an auction like in the movies where each one of the bidders tries to outbid the previous one.
+Imagine an auction where each one of the bidders tries to outbid the previous bidder.
-However, in a blockchain auction, each bidder has to put the money first in order to get to be the top bidder.
+However, in a blockchain auction, each bidder has to declare the money first to become the top bidder.
-And then they get their money back when they are outbid.
+They get their money back when they are outbid.

 ## Visualization